EvgenyOrekhov/lints/CONTRIBUTING.md

 There must be exactly one blank line at the end of every text file.

-### By creating a pull request, you agree that your code will be licensed under the [MIT license](LICENSE) by the project owners.
+### By creating a pull request, you agree that your code will be licensed under the [MIT license](LICENSE) by the project owners